n4-Noku/special-octo-doodle/README.md

 #
 Property of Noku Network.
 You have permission to modify, however we require that you leave it open-source AND to credit us since many components of Noku Network are open-source.

-diff
-- Hello
-+ text in green
-! text in orange
-# text in gray